Vegan Pumpkin Pie

 Take your fall feasts to the next level with a homemade vegan pumpkin pie!
 It’s made with kabocha squash or Japanese pumpkin for its rich flavor and firm texture.

-Pumpkin pie slice on white plate
+pumpkin pie slice on white plate

 This Southern-style vegan pumpkin pie is a can’t-miss dessert for your Thanksgiving table.
 The combination of spices adds the traditional flavor, while vegan sweetened condensed milk adds sweetness and creaminess.
 No dairy needed!

-Ingredient Notes
+Key Ingredient Notes

 • Full-fat coconut milk – ideal for making dairy-free sweetened condensed milk.
 Light or reduced-fat coconut milk will not provide good creaminess.
+If you can’t have coconut, you could try making the condensed milk with oat milk.
+However, the consistency might not be the same.
+You can also use store-bought vegan condensed milk.

 • Mixed baking spice or pumpkin spice – often consists of cinnamon, nutmeg, anise, allspice and cloves.